Football economics: FIFA's revenue streams

 FIFA accrues a large amount of money, essentially manufacturing a product that everyone wants but costs almost nothing to make.
 Revenue has seen substantial growth over recent cycles.
 The 2015-18 cycle brought in $6.4 billion.
-The 2019-2022 cycle saw revenue reach a record high of USD 7.57 billion, an 18% increase compared to the previous cycle.
+The 2019-2022 cycle saw revenue reach a record high of US$7.57 billion, an 18% increase compared to the previous cycle.
 Even in a single non-World Cup year like 2021, FIFA took in $766 million.

 The majority of FIFA's revenue comes from the sale of rights related to the World Cup.
-For the 2019-2022 cycle, USD 6,314 million, or 83% of total revenues, was generated by the FIFA World Cup Qatar 2022™, making it the most profitable World Cup in FIFA's history.
+For the 2019-2022 cycle, US$6,314 million, or 83% of total revenues, was generated by the FIFA World Cup Qatar 2022™, making it the most profitable World Cup in FIFA's history.

 FIFA's main sources of income include:

 Television broadcasting rights: This is the largest share of FIFA's income.
 In the 2015-18 cycle, $4.6 billion came from TV rights.
-For the 2019-2022 cycle, this category generated USD 3,426 million, accounting for 45% of full-cycle revenue and representing a 10% increase from the previous cycle.
-Europe was the largest sales territory, contributing USD 1,061 million, followed by Asia and North Africa with USD 1,025 million.
+For the 2019-2022 cycle, this category generated US$3,426 million, accounting for 45% of full-cycle revenue and representing a 10% increase from the previous cycle.
+Europe was the largest sales territory, contributing US$1,061 million, followed by Asia and North Africa with US$1,025 million.
 The FIFA World Cup is considered the single most-watched televised event globally.
-The FIFA World Cup Qatar™ was the most-watched edition in the tournament’s history, with over five billion viewers following the action.
+The FIFA World Cup Qatar™ was the most-watched edition in the tournament's history, with over five billion viewers following the action.
 According to a 2022 budget projection, TV broadcast rights for the Qatar World Cup were expected to account for $2.64 billion of FIFA's expected revenue for that tournament.

 Marketing rights: Global brands pay FIFA for the right to advertise at its events.
 The biggest brands can partner with FIFA on its development and social responsibility plans, while others advertise specifically at the World Cup.
 In the pre-2018 World Cup cycle, marketing rights deals landed FIFA $1.66 billion.
-For the 2019-2022 cycle, marketing rights revenues amounted to USD 1,795 million.
+For the 2019-2022 cycle, marketing rights revenues amounted to US$1,795 million.
 This includes revenue from FIFA Partners like Adidas, Coca-Cola, and Visa, as well as FIFA World Cup Sponsors and Regional Supporters, totaling 32 partners and sponsors for the Qatar tournament.
 All available sponsorship packages for the Qatar World Cup were successfully sold.
 Even in 2021, revenue from the sale of marketing rights amounted to $131 million.
 A 2022 budget projection estimated marketing rights for the Qatar World Cup would bring in $1.35 billion.